Loading...

 All Age Unemployment

 • Levels of unemployment in Oldham are historically higher than the national average.
-The current rate in Oldham is 6.5% which is nearly double the national rate of 3.8% whilst the Oldham rate is much higher there are significant variations across the different wards.
-(2021/22)
+The current rate in Oldham is 7.4% which is significantly higher than the national rate of 4.2%.
+Whilst the Oldham rate is much higher there are significant variations across the different wards.
+(December 2024)

 Youth Unemployment